 If you have a question about your water service, call the Denver Water Department at 303-893-2444.

-The Wastewater Management Division which is part of the Public Works department, builds, operates and maintains Denver's sanitary sewer system and storm drainage system.
+The Wastewater Management Division which is part of the Department of Transportaion & Infrastructure, builds, operates and maintains Denver's sanitary sewer system and storm drainage system.
 We maintain more than 1525 miles of sanitary sewers and 793 miles of storm drainage facilities.

 Sanitary sewer charges are for the collection, treatment, and disposal of water going down your sinks, drains, and toilets.
 Storm drainage charges are for the collection and disposal of rain water and snow melt.
 The City's sanitary sewers and storm drainage facilities are two completely independent systems.